-"A cold is an infection caused by a virus.
-Allergies are your immune system's reaction to a substance like pollen or pet dander.
-Because the two conditions cause similar symptoms, like sniffles and stuffiness, many people get them mixed up."
-If you have itchy or watery eyes, clear mucus, a runny nose for more than a week, and your symptoms are consistent each day, you're likely dealing with allergies, which can usually be relived with over-the-counter allergy medications.
-Unlike a cold, allergy symptoms generally stay the same whereas cold symptoms tend to intensify and peak before they ultimately subside.
+If you have itchy or watery eyes, clear mucus, a runny nose for more than a week, and your symptoms are consistent each day, you're likely dealing with allergies, which can usually be relieved with over-the-counter allergy medications.
+Allergy symptoms generally stay the same, whereas cold symptoms tend to intensify and peak before they ultimately subside.

 Can Allergies Make You Sick?

 There’s another reason to get your allergies in check, other than not wanting to be sneezing for four months straight.
 When irritants make their way into your nasal passages, it's basically open season for cold viruses.
 Dr. Elliott explains that with allergens afoot, “You produce more mucous, your sinuses get filled and clogged with fluid, and it sets up the ideal environment for viruses and bacteria to settle in and cause infections.”

 This is largely because allergies are putting your immune system on high alert, which is stressful for your body.
 “Any stress on or in the body that activates the immune system can make you more susceptible to actually getting sick,” Dr. Jain says.
 “Untreated allergy symptoms can create constant stress on the body, which causes the immune system to prioritize fighting off the foreign allergen instead of recognizing and fighting off viruses and bacteria that enter the body.”
 In other words, allergies distract your body from the “real enemies” — viruses and bacteria that can make you sick — which can make you much more susceptible to developing an actual illness.